mcmakdonal/react-native-norsani-api/README.md

 ![GitHub package.json version](https://img.shields.io/github/package-json/v/MahmudHamid/react-native-norsani-api.svg)
 # react-native-norsani-api
-A wrappper that connects react Native to the Norsani and WooCommerce APIs.
+A wrappper that connects react Native to Norsani, WooCommerce and WordPress REST APIs.
 This package comes built-in with the Norsani React Native App, so if you are using it you should only consider editing the APIConfig.js file to start connecting to your Norsani Website.

 ## Installation